WisTex/Raconteur/.homeinstall/README.md

 ## Disclaimers

-- This script does work with Debian 11 only.
+- This script does work with Debian 10 or 11 only.
 - This script has to be used on a fresh debian install only (it does not take account for a possibly already installed and configured webserver or sql implementation).
-You may use it to install several hub/instances on the same server, though.
+You may use it to ins$

 ## Preconditions